 Generally, undergraduate courses can be repeated twice, for a total of three attempts per course, with grade replacement for up to three lower-division courses.
-For details and limits, see the applicable undergraduate catalog.
-Additional information is available on the Student Success Center site.
+For details and limits, see the Repeating Courses section of the Academic Policies and Procedures page of the current undergraduate catalog.

 Universal Tracking, or uTrack, is an academic monitoring system designed to help students stay on track for timely graduation. uTrack requirements only affect full-time degree-seeking students who first entered in fall 2013 or later. uTrack does not apply to transfer students who enter prior to fall 2015.

 In order to remain on track for a major or exploratory area, students must complete minimum requirements for each tracking semester known as milestones.
 Milestones may include successful completion of specified courses and/or attainment of a minimum GPA.
 Students who are off track at the end of a tracking semester must meet with an advisor to develop a plan for getting back on track.
 Students who are off track for two consecutive semesters have a hold placed on their registration and must meet with a new advisor to select a new major that is better aligned with their abilities.

 See the Office of the University Registrar website for details.